foundersandcoders/our-site-v0-DEFUNCT/apply.md

 ## Course prerequisites

-Before you join us, you will be expected to complete all the material below beforehand.
+Before you join us, you will be expected to complete all the material below.
 If you have any doubts about your ability to complete any of it, please contact us before the start of the course.

 ### Codecademy